The main symptoms of COPD are:

 The best results occur if you take the combination medication every day, even if your symptoms are under control.
 Stopping suddenly may lead to worse symptoms.

 As with a standard steroid inhaler, use of a combination inhaler should be followed with a mouth rinse to help prevent infections in your mouth.

 Steroids in any form pose a risk if they’re used over a long period of time.

 You need to let your doctor know all the medications and supplements you take so they can inform you about possible interactions.
 This includes drugs you may take occasionally for a headache.

-You may also be prescribed antibiotics if you have a bacterial infection that is making your COPD symptoms worse.
+You may also be prescribed antibiotics if you have a bacterial infection that’s making your COPD symptoms worse.
 Antibiotics may also help control acute exacerbations, but they aren’t meant for long-term symptom control.

 If you’ve recently received a COPD diagnosis, you may need pulmonary rehabilitation.
 This is an education program that helps you learn about exercise, nutrition, and other lifestyle changes you can make to improve your lung health.

 COPD is a tremendous health challenge.
-But if you follow your doctor’s orders and make the necessary changes in your life, you can extend your respiratory health and your quality of life.
+However, if you follow your doctor’s orders and make the necessary changes in your life, you can extend your respiratory health and your quality of life.